 Because of the texture of this yarn, I would highly recommend that you not use it to knit interesting textured patterns.
 Don’t bother with cables or seed stitch or any kind of patterned stitch.
 I would almost not even recommend ribbing, except that it’s hard to knit a headband without it and the ribbing does still serve a purpose and look good.
 But any other kind of textured stitches will disappear completely in this yarn.

-So if you’re knitting in the round, I’d stick with stockinette stitch (or ribbing); if you’re knitting flat, garter stitch is probably your best bet.
+So if you’re knitting in the round, I’d stick with stockinette stitch (or ribbing); if you’re knitting flat, you’ll probably want to use garter stitch.

 Here’s the pattern I used for the ear-warming headband.
 This is a very simple pattern; it uses short rows and ribbing to create a stretchy headband that’s wider in the back (to cover the ears) and narrower in the front.

-I was a little concerned that the headband might be too loose, but I had both my daughters try it on, and it fit both heads!
+I was a little concerned that the headband might be too loose.
+But both my daughters tried it on, and it fit both heads!

 Check it out below.
 I’m quite pleased with how it turned out.

-If you’ve never tried knitting with recycled yarn before, I definitely recommend this yarn.
-I enjoyed knitting with it (even though I did hold my breath a few times when I got to the really thin parts) and was impressed by its strength.
-Even though it can stick together, even though it has variations in thickness, even though it has a lot of “fuzz”… I didn’t once encounter what appeared to be a broken strand in the knitted fabric.
+If you’ve never tried knitting with recycled silk yarn before, I definitely recommend this yarn.
+I enjoyed knitting with it (even though I did hold my breath a few times when I got to the really thin parts) and its strength impressed me.
+Even though it can stick together, even though it has variations in thickness, even though it has a lot of “fuzz”… I didn’t once encounter a broken strand in the knitted fabric.

-(I did come across one knot in the yarn itself.
-I expected a lot more, to be honest, so I was pleasantly surprised.)
+(I did come across one knot in the yarn itself, but I expected a lot more, to be honest.
+This was a pleasant surprise.)